These delicious sourdough pizza bases are light and airy with the best chewy bite.

 Balsamic Tomato Sauce

 - 35g flour

-- 35 grams water
+- 35g water

-- 200 grams water
+- 200g water

 - 8 grams salt

-- Create the levain first by combing the starter, water and flour into a clean jar.
+- Feed your starter by combining the starter, water, and flour into a clean jar.
 Place a rubber band around the jar which will help indicate when the starter has doubled.
-This levain is using a ratio of 1:1:1If you are making the levain to rise overnight, you can change the ratios to 1:2:2 or 1:3:3 as your starter will be left to rise for a much longer time.
+This starter is using a ratio of 1:1:1.
+If you are making it to rise overnight, you can change the ratios to 1:2:2 or 1:3:3 as your starter will be left to rise for a much longer time.

-Have you made this?
+Have you made these Sourdough pizza crusts?
 Tag me and let me know! @home_grown_happinessnz